 Atomos has updated its Flame series firmware, improving color gamut, adding additional HDR support, and more.

 One stellar addition to the firmware is its support of Perceptual Quantizer (PQ).
 Pioneered by Dolby, the SMPTE ST 2084 standard allows for the correct display of HDR.
-With Atomos adding both a PQ input and output, you can now use the Flame series as an HDR preview monitor or as a playback device on HDR displays.
+With Atomos adding a PQ option, you can now use the Flame series as an HDR preview monitor or as a playback device on HDR displays.